Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Using TargetParameters, TargetOrder and TargetProduct object

-Using `TargetParameters`, you can encapsulate various parameters (namely mboxParameters, profileParameters, orderParameters and productParameters) for easy use
+With `TargetParameters`, you can combine parameters such as `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters` for easy use.
-With `TargetOrder`, you can encapsulate the order parameters and use it in TargetParameters.
+With `TargetOrder`, you can combine the order parameters and use it in TargetParameters.
-With `TargetProduct`, you can encapsulate the product parameters and use it in TargetParameters.
+With `TargetProduct`, you can combine the product parameters and use it in TargetParameters.

-**Merging behavior of parameters passed in API's  with parameters passed in TargetPrefetch/TargetRequest Object**
+**Merge behavior of parameters that are passed in the APIs with parameters that are passed in the TargetPrefetch/TargetRequest Object**

-There can be cases, when global parameters are passed in APIs.
-If targetParameters are also passed in corresponding prefetch/request objects, then those parameters will be merged along with global parameters.
+Sometimes global parameters are passed in APIs.
+If `targetParameters` are also passed in the corresponding prefetch/request objects, the parameters are merged with the global parameters.

-Corresponding TargetOrder and TargetProduct parameters will be overridden by API level global parameters.
+The corresponding `TargetOrder` and `TargetProduct` parameters will be overridden by the API-level global parameters.
-Mbox-parameters and profile-parameters will be appended only if the key names differ.
-Otherwise if key name matches then they will be overwritten.
+If the key names differ, mbox parameters and profile parameters are appended.
+If the key names are the same, these parameters will be overwritten.

 {% tabs %}
 {% tab title="Android" %}

 #### **Syntax**

 ```java